 Integration of third-party services and content

 We may include third-party content within our website, such as YouTube videos, Google Maps maps, RSS feeds, graphics from other websites or downloads.
 This always presupposes that the providers of this content (hereinafter referred to as “third-party providers”) determine your IP address.
 Without your IP address, the third party content providers will not be able to send the content to your browser.
 The IP address is therefore required for the presentation of this content.
 We make every effort to use only those contents whose respective providers only use the IP address to deliver the contents.
 However, we have no influence on whether the third party providers store the IP address for statistical purposes, for example.
 As far as this is known to us, we will inform you about it.

 We use Google Analytics, a web analysis service provided by Google Inc. (“Google”).
-Google Analytics also uses “cookies”.
+Google Analytics uses “cookies”.
 The information generated by the cookie about your use of this website will generally be transmitted to and stored by Google on servers in the United States.
-Google is certified under the Privacy Shield Agreement and thus offers a guarantee of compliance with European data protection law (https://www.privacyshield.gov/participant?id=a2zt000000001L5AAI&status=Active).
+Google processes website usage data on our behalf and is contractually committed to measures to ensure the security and confidentiality of the data processed.